 - I'm sorry

 There's no benefit to hanging onto something that has been weighing on your conscience.
 Telling someone that you're sorry for something you did to disappoint them, that you feel badly about the disintegration of your relationship or that you weren't there for them when they experienced a loss may not be easy, but it is beneficial to you both.
 If this global crisis has taught us anything, it is that we shouldn't sweat the small stuff.
 Here's your chance to put those words into action.

 - You're the best

-Imagine how great you would feel if someone took the time to share all the ways in which they admire you?
+Imagine how great you would feel if someone took the time to share all the ways in which they admire you.
 Now, use those warm and fuzzy feelings as inspiration to do the same for another.
-You might admire them for their grit, their kindness or their kick-back ways, but you can never go wrong by letting someone know they’re seen and appreciated.
-You just might be touching them at a time when they most need to be reminded how special they are and that they have the strength to get through the current challenge.
+You might admire them for their grit, their kindness or their kick-back ways, but you can never go wrong by letting someone know they're seen and appreciated.
+You just might be touching them at a time when they most need to be reminded how special they are and that they have the strength to get through the current — and any future — challenges.

 - Thinking of you

-Living through a pandemic is incredibly difficult, and is harder for some more than others.
+Living through a pandemic has been incredibly difficult, and has been harder for some more than others.
 Even if you have suffered your own losses — a job, ability to travel, in-person contact with loved ones or worse — letting others know that they are on your mind and in your heart can be healing for you both.
 Getting through tough times together is far easier than alone.
-Make sure the people you care about know you’re there for them and they’ll likely be there for you, too.
+Make sure the people you care about know you're always there for them and they'll likely be there for you, too.

 - Do you remember?

-You may not be able to recall the last time you went out in public without a mask and concerns about the health risks caused by COVID-19, but you can probably easily remember a past great night, trip or laugh with a good friend or family member.
-Lift someone’s mood by reminding them of all those good times you had together and make a point of suggesting some new activities and adventures you can plan once the pandemic has passed.
+You may not have had many opportunities to go out in public without a mask and concerns about the health risks caused by COVID-19 in the last 17 months, but you can probably easily remember a great night, trip or laugh with a good friend or family member before the pandemic.
+Lift someone's mood by reminding them of all those good times you had together and make a point of suggesting some new activities and adventures you can plan in the coming months.